As part of our mission, we have several programs that assist people and congregations.

 Presbyterian Investment and Loan Program

-The Presbyterian Investment and Loan Program, Inc. (PILP) is a nonprofit corporation of PC(USA) created to provide low-cost loans to congregations, governing bodies and related entities of PC(USA).
+The Presbyterian Investment and Loan Program, Inc. (PILP) is a nonprofit corporation of the PC(USA) created to provide low-cost loans to congregations, governing bodies and related entities of PC(USA).
 The Program offers Presbyterian investors — members, pastors, churches and other governing bodies — an opportunity to support the growth of the church through investing.